IIIF/training/iiif-online-workshop/day-three/digirati-editor/README.md

 This will show you all of the canvases you have with your manifests.
 To add a second canvas click the add canvas button highlighted in this image.

 ![Add second canvas](imgs/add-second-canvas.png)

+Then repeat the steps for adding a IIIF image and its info.json.

 ### Step 4